TaurVil/VilgalysKlunk_yersinia_pestis/part1_aDNA/infer_selection_coefficients/README.md

   <summary>Note</summary>

   1. The "LLR" and "MLR" here are short for "log-likelihood ratio" and "maximum log-likelihood ratio" for each locus.
 These ratios are obtained by compairing the log-likelihood of the given _s_ to that of _s_=0, _i.e._ 2(LL[s] - LL[0]), for the locus considered.
 Because LL[0] is a constant for any given loci, maximizing the LLR is effectively the same as maximizing the likelihood.
-  2. Because the quantiles are by default not corrected for multiple testing, when we interpret them as the "empirical _p_-value", they are also subject to multiple-testing issues.
+  2. Because the quantiles are by default not corrected for multiple testing, when we interpret them as the "empirical percentile", they are also subject to multiple-testing issues.
 </details>

 We include a helper script to visualize the liklihood surface of these candidate SNPs.
 To replicate Fig. S4, given the outputs from previous commands, run: